 - What is considered unacceptable workplace attire (e.g., beach cover ups, flip flops).

-Further, an employer should emphasize the need to look professional and appropriate at all times depending on the type of workplace and the amount of interaction with clients, customers and third parties.
-In implementing and enforcing any dress code an employer should avoid policies that impose unequal burdens on men and women or other protected classes.
-Otherwise, an employer may face a discrimination lawsuit.
-Additionally, an employer may be required to provide reasonable accommodations based on religion, race, transgender status or other protected class status.
-The employer should not hesitate to follow up on violations, properly document them, provide warnings and impose discipline if needed.
+The employer should focus on the need to look professional and appropriate at all times, which may vary based upon the type of workplace and the amount of interaction employees have with clients, customers and third parties.
+In implementing and enforcing any dress code, an employer should avoid policies imposing unequal burdens on men and women or other protected classes.
+Otherwise, an employer may face a sex discrimination or harassment claim.
+An employer should also recognize that it may be required to provide reasonable accommodations based on a protected class status, such as religion, race or transgender status.
+The employer should enforce the policy consistently, following up on violations, properly documenting them, providing warnings and imposing discipline if necessary.

 2. Hygiene and Grooming

 During the warm summer months, body odor and other hygiene issues may become more prevalent.
 An employer should address such issues head on before they have a negative effect on productivity, health, safety and public image.
 A grooming policy should provide notice regarding the employer's expectations regarding employee hygiene at work.
 The policy should assure supervisors and employees that any issues will be handled in a sensitive manner so as not to embarrass employees.
 Further, an employer should remember that poor hygiene and/or body odor may be related to a disability or a religious belief, and therefore an employer should be prepared to provide a reasonable accommodation.